dougsong/reposurgeon/README.md

 changed or deleted or inserted.
 It may be useful for comparing the output of different repository-conversion tools in detail.

-Another auxiliary program, `repotool`, performs cbarious useful operations such as checkouts and tag listing in a VCS-independent manner.
+Another auxiliary program, `repotool`, performs various useful operations such as checkouts and tag listing in a VCS-independent manner.
 Yet another, `repomapper`, assists in automatically preparing contributor maps of CVS and SVN repositories.